 Computing these probabilities have many applications, for example in speech recognition, spelling corrections, and automatic sentence completion.
 However, estimating these probabilites can be tough.
 We can use the maximum likelihood estimate:

 However, computing this is quite unrealistic - we will generally not observe enough data from a corpus to obtain realistic counts for any sequence of words for any nontrivial value of , so we instead invoke the Markov assumption.
-The Markov assumption assumes that the probability of observing a word at a given time is only dependent on the word observed in the previous time step, and independent of the words observed in all of the previous time steps:
+The Markov assumption assumes that the probability of observing a word at a given time is only dependent on the word observed in the previous time step:

 Therefore, the probabilty of a sentence can be given by